GLOSSARY

 referring to species whose newly hatched chicks are at the low end of a spectrum of physiological development; closed eyes, few motor skills and limited strength and coordination, sparse or absent natal down, unable to thermoregulate, and fully dependent on parents for feeding, warmth, and protection for a long period before leaving the nest (nidicolous); includes songbirds, parrots, and woodpeckers; Latin altrix = female nourisher

-first digit of the manus (hand) on the wing (sometimes labeled the second digit, as homologous to the human index finger); also called the pollex or thumb; 4 alular feathers attach to it by ligaments and tendons, and sometimes are referred to collectively as the alula; the alula bone moves to lift and lower the alular feathers to help control air flow across the top of the wing in flight, especially to prevent a stall; photo © Idaho Virtual Museum
+first digit of the manus (hand) on the wing (sometimes labeled the second digit, as homologous to the human index finger); also called the pollex or thumb; 4 alular feathers attach to it by ligaments and tendons, and sometimes are referred to collectively as the alula; the alula bone moves to lift and lower the alular feathers to help control air flow across the top of the wing in flight, especially to prevent a stall; photo © Idaho Virtual Museum as licensed by Creative Commons

 feathers attached to the alula (thumb) digit of the wing; Bald Eagles have 4 alular feathers; sometimes called alular quills